Matth92ias/UdacityDSDataEngineering/README.md

 - templates/master.html contains the master template with the HTML code vor the dashboard
 - templates/go.html is the code which is displayed after a tweet is analyzed

+## pictures
+- contains screenshots of the app

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.